Lawmakers Want Spectrum Auction Money to Fund Rip and Replace Program

 “Our goal is to reauthorize the FCC’s auction authority [and] fund important telecommunications programs, including rip and replace with auction proceeds.”

-The rip and replace program, also known as the Secure and Trusted Communications Networks Reimbursement Program, is a $1.9-billion FCC program to reimburse providers that need to replace equipment from Chinese companies Huawei and ZTE over national security concerns emanating from the Communist party.
+The rip and replace program, also known as the Secure and Trusted Communications Networks Reimbursement Program, is a $1.9-billion FCC program to reimburse providers that need to replace equipment from Chinese companies Huawei and ZTE over national security concerns emanating from the Communist government.

 The FCC and industry have complained about a $3-billion shortfall in the program, with nothing coming from Congress to address that amount.
 The FCC has said it has received reimbursement requests that greatly exceed the money it was allocated by the legislature.